Spread the love

 The beaches and coves of Cornwall’s coastal towns are a sight to behold.
 From the sheltered coves of the south coast, to the rugged cliffs of the north coast, there are a variety of beaches to explore.
 Exploring the beaches and coves is a wonderful way to get close to nature and to discover some of Cornwall’s hidden gems.

-See also The Best Beaches in Coastal Towns of the UK
+See also The Best Restaurants in Louisiana's Coastal Towns

 The beaches and coves are also home to a variety of wildlife, from seabirds such as oystercatchers and sandpipers, to the colourful marine life that can be found in the rock pools.
 Exploring the beaches and coves is a great way to discover some of Cornwall’s unique wildlife.